fulldecent/formant-analyzer/Formant Analyzer/Vowel Practice/Pages/help.md

-# Speech Practice: therapeutic guide
+# Vowel Practice: therapeutic guide

 ## Introduction to vowel-based speech therapy

-Speech Practice helps you improve vowel pronunciation for  speech therapy, accent training, and English as a Second Language (ESL)  learning.
+Vowel Practice helps you improve vowel pronunciation for  speech therapy, accent training, and English as a Second Language (ESL)  learning.
 The app visualizes formant frequencies/resonances of your  vocal tract that define vowel sounds—allowing you to see and refine your articulation in real time.

 ## Why monophthongs?
 The therapeutic foundation

-Speech Practice focuses exclusively on **monophthongs** (pure vowel sounds) rather than diphthongs (vowel glides).
+Vowel Practice focuses exclusively on **monophthongs** (pure vowel sounds) rather than diphthongs (vowel glides).
 This choice  is based on established speech therapy and phonetics research:

 ### Stable articulatory targets